kayman-mk/blog-tech-at-work/src/_posts/2022-07-25-faster-commandline-git.md

 date: 2022-07-25
 title: Be faster on the command line with Git
 ---
-# Be faster on the command line: Git

-## Motivation

 I am using the command line day by day for my Git tasks: cloning repositories, creating new branches, committing changes.
 One paint point always was the time it took me to type in the commands, especially for Git.
 So I sat down and thought about some useful aliases which could make my life easier.